[This article is part of the Learner's Maya Glyph Guide.]

 § Outline of steps ascending from left to right.

-§ What appears to be a protective covering of blood drops above (Gronemeyer-FtG.p3.l+3: [the blood drops are a] representation of the footprint ascending a stairway).
+§ What appears to be an arc of dots acting as a “protector” for the steps.
+Gronemeyer-FtG.p3.l+3: [the dots are a] representation of the footprint ascending a stairway).

-· Dorota Bojkowska: the drops might have evolved from the toes of the foot (other interpretations not known).
+· Dorota Bojkowska: the dots might have evolved from the toes of the foot (other interpretations not known).

 · TOK has an example with a foot instead of blood drops.